Exciting: Park Hyatt Kuala Lumpur Now Open, 100+ Floors Up

 Park Hyatt Kuala Lumpur lobby

 We’ve seen a trend lately whereby so many hotels are on the lower floors of skyscrapers, though that’s not the case here.
-Instead, the hotel will take up the top 17 floors of the 118-story building.
+Instead, the hotel takes up the top 17 floors of the 118-story building.
 Suffice it to say that this hotel isn’t for those who are afraid of heights!

 Park Hyatt Kuala Lumpur guest room